jonathan-poole/qs-admin-guide/docs/backup_and_archiving/archive_old_archived_logs.md

 # Path of Qlik Sense Logs, typically the Archived Logs
 $source = "C:\QlikShare\ArchivedLogs"

-# Path of where you want the log files moved
+# Path of where the log files should be moved
 $dest = "C:\OldLogs"

 # Remove logs y/n